sjunek/matVis/README.md

         'alphaMap'              Alphamap, has to be of same size as data matrix.
 Useful for masking images.
 Background color will be set to black.
+        'matVisROIs'            ROI structure 'matVisRoiExport' generated
+                                by matVis, will be automatically imported.
+        'matVisROIsName'        Default name for ROI export.
+        'colorMap'              a matrix by N x 3 which defines a custom colormap according to Matlabs 'colormap'
+                                specifications.
+        'colorBarLabel'         String of the colorBar YLabel
         'startPar'              List of configuration settings.
 These
                                 settings 'override' the custom settings saved in a customConfig file (if available).
 The list should be a cell array with the